-As compensation for guaranteeing, along with two other guarantors, our July 2013 revolving line of credit from UBS Bank USA, which had an initial credit availability of \$1.5 million, and which now has credit availability of approximately \$2.2 million, Mr. Neff received common stock warrants from us.
+As compensation for guaranteeing, along with four other guarantors, our July 2013 revolving line of credit from UBS Bank USA, which had an initial credit availability of \$1.5 million, and which now has credit availability of \$2.4 million, Mr. Neff received common stock warrants from us.
 The number of shares underlying the common stock warrants will be determined by dividing the warrant coverage amount, which is 50% of the fair market value of the collateral provided by Mr. Neff to secure his guaranty obligations to UBS Bank USA, by the exercise price, which will be set at the price per share of our common stock sold in our initial public offering.
-Assuming a public offering price of \$11.00 per share (the midpoint of the price range listed on the cover page of this prospectus), Mr. Neff will have 26,181 common stock warrants, with an exercise price of \$11.00 per share, in connection with this guaranty.
+Based upon a public offering price of \$10.00 per share, Mr. Neff will have 28,801 common stock warrants, with an exercise price of \$10.00 per share, in connection with this guaranty.
 The warrants will be exercisable for a two-year period beginning on the closing of this offering.